 Knowing all this why would any retailer still select the Multichannel procedure?

-The only reason would be because it’s easier and less expensive (requires less coordination, planning, and integration).
-But at what cost considering the poor consumer experience and decreased sales.
+The only reason would be that it’s easier and less expensive (requires less coordination, planning, and integration).
+But at what cost considering the poor consumer experience and decreased sales?

 Retailers must survive in the digitally connected social age to have a well-implemented omnichannel strategy.